deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_10_0.png)

-> 🔼 Figure 7 shows additional results demonstrating SMITE’s ability to generalize segmentation to unseen videos with objects in various poses and shapes, even when cut.
+> 🔼 Figure 7 shows additional results of SMITE model generalization on various challenging poses, shapes and cut-shapes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Additional results.
 We visualize the generalization capability of SMITE model (trained on the reference images) in various challenging poses, shape, and even in cut-shapes.